 Sometimes endometriosis can reach the so-called sciatic foramen or the opening in the pelvic bone where the nerves and blood vessels from the pelvis pass through and travel down to the lower legs.
 Because this area is difficult to reach by laparoscopy, in such cases surgeons may decide to access the area from the back of the pelvis via the buttock.

 Endometriosis can affect the sciatic nerve and the so-called S2, S3, and S4 nerves that come out of the spine and travel to the skin and muscles of the pelvis and lower limbs.

-Patients with sciatic endometriosis have to be evaluated with Magnetic resonance imaging (MRI) and surgery, which has to be performed by a very experienced endometriosis excision surgeon who knows how to identify the main blood vessel in the pelvic area with its subdivisions.
+We make sure that patients with sciatic endometriosis are evaluated with magnetic resonance imaging (MRI) and surgery, which has to be performed by a very experienced endometriosis excision surgeon who knows how to identify the main blood vessel in the pelvic area with its subdivisions.
 He or she will then need to extend to the area before the sacral bone, or triangular bone at the base of the spine, and reach the nerves found in this region.